 Build Your Career Future

 The majority of today's employers require a bachelor's degree for accounting positions with a career path.
-Differentiate yourself with a degree that will help you build a unique combination of technical accounting skills, key soft skills, and increasingly important information technology skills that are essential for accounting career growth.
-Through Champlain's accounting degree program, you'll be able to apply your learning to your workplace from day one.
+Differentiate yourself with an online degree in accounting that will help you build a unique combination of technical accounting skills, key soft skills, and increasingly important information technology skills that are essential for accounting career growth.
+Through Champlain's bachelor's in accounting online program, you'll be able to apply your learning to your workplace from day one.